 - Trainsets 18 and 19 are in production in Salt Lake City and are expected to be delivered in late February or early March 2025.
-These are last two trainsets purchased in the initial order and the first option order. - The JPB continues to consider its options with respect to the repair of the two (2) damaged coaches in trainset 311.
-Stadler's inspection revealed extensive damage and the cost of repairs will be substantial.
-Stadler has suggested that it may be more cost effective to repair one coach and replace the other.
-The JPB is consulting with its insurance carrier before making a decision.
-Stadler now projects that repairs will not be completed until September 2025.
+These are last two (2) trainsets purchased in the initial order and the first option order. - The JPB, following consultation with its insurance carrier, made a decision regarding the repair of the two (2) damaged coaches in trainset 311.
+The JPB accepted Stadler's suggestion and will replace one of the coaches and Stadler will repair the second coach.
+Stadler will revise its estimate and schedule for the work based on the JPB's recent decision.